psychoinformatics-de/studyforrest-www/pelican-theme/README.md

 ### Index page

 * If `DISPLAY_ARTICLE_INFO_ON_INDEX` is set to _True_, article info (date, tags) will be show under the title for each article, otherwise only title and summary will be shown (default).

-### Short menu labels for pages

-By default, the title of a page is used both for showing the title as part of a page's content, and, if pages in menu is enabled, as the label of the corresponding menu item.
-You can choose a different label for the menu (such as a short single word) than the page title by adding a Menulabel metadata attribute to the page header (`Menulabel:` in markdown, `:Menulabel:` in rst).

 ### Twitter Timeline